gptscript-ai/search/README.md

     - Japanese is `jp`.
     - Portuguese must be either `pt-br` (Brazil) or `pt-pt` (Portugal).
 - `offset` (optional): The offset of the first result to return (used for pagination).
-  Each query will return up to 20 results.

 ## Google